An Opportunity to Create Life-Long Musical Relationships

 Jazz Band Guest Artist Terell Stafford

-This year the 2020 All-National Honor Ensemble (ANHE) Jazz Band will perform alongside five other All-National Honor Ensembles in Orlando, Florida.
+The 2020 All-National Honor Ensemble (ANHE) Jazz Band is taking place virtually in January 2021 with five other All-National Honor Ensembles.
 Todd Stoll will lead the Jazz Band, and Terell Stafford will be the guest artist.
 Learn more about Terell Stafford here and Todd Stoll here.
 In this conversation, Stafford shares some of his thoughts on his favorite jazz artists, preparation for auditions, and the upcoming ANHE Jazz Band.

 When did you first fall in love with music?